omkarprabhu-98/SPlay/README.md

 A simple Music Player Android Mobile Application using Dark Color scheme.

-Still under developement with basic functionality completed.
+Basic functionality has been completed.